LiLVinci/flutter-interview-test/README.md

 ![screenshot](/screenshot.jpeg)

 #### TASK 1 - Minor UI changes
-- The app shows a red ribbon on the appbar, it looks ugly, please remove it.
+- The app shows a red "DEBUG" ribbon on the appbar, it looks ugly, please remove it.
-- Change the app bar name to `The Interview`
+- Change the app bar name to `TheraPsy Interview Test`

 #### TASK 2 - List all users
 - List all the users on the home screen (Mock data should be in `data/mock_data.dart`)